LeeMarshall1113/Sora2Detector/README.md

 * More accurate AI models trained with more data
 * Fix the bug with the output of some being blank when it should say ai (high priority bugfix)
-* fix the output of the precentages to be what the ai says (high priority bugfix)
+* Have the option for batch testing
 * Have a lightweight option availible
 * Make the website function properly for hosting
 * Option to select between different video AI detection (IE sora2 vs Veo 3)